jafingerhut/jafingerhut.github.com/clojure/setup.md

 + (Future addition) Describe how to use Cognitect's [REBL](https://github.com/cognitect-labs/REBL-distro) -- Read Eval Browse Loop
++ They give easy to follow instructions for installing multiple versions of JDK (Java Development Kit) on your system.
+  + You might not need that now, but it is often useful in the long run.

 Recommendation: Stuart Halloway's talk ["REPL-Driven Development"](https://github.com/matthiasn/talk-transcripts/blob/master/Halloway_Stuart/REPLDrivenDevelopment.md)